harbik/spliny/README.md

 }
 ```

-And here is it's associated `Spliny` JSON representation
+And here is its associated `Spliny`` JSON representation
 ```json
 {
   "t": [